umamah1mahmoud/code-201-reading-notes/class-02.md

 - **Abbreviations and Acronyms:** If you use an abbreviation or an acronym, then the < abbr> element can be used.
 A title attribute on the opening tag is used to specify the full term.

 #### Here's a quick quiz for you!
 Can you guess how the outcome of this code would look like?
-(You can also try to write it to see it happenening ;) )
+(You can also try to write it to see it happening ;) )
 ![quiz](https://steemitimages.com/DQmUdMF6FqGiZCCyzTSB9su9bYrWVFRx1SvgezjR5u5wahZ/Example.png)

 <hr/>

 ## **#2 [ Introducing CSS ]**

-**1. What CSS does:** So, easilt put CSS allows you to create rules that control the way that each individual box (and the contents of that box) is presented.
+**1. What CSS does:** So, easily put CSS allows you to create rules that control the way that each individual box (and the contents of that box) is presented.

 **2. How CSS works:**
 CSS works by associating rules with HTML elements.
 These rules govern how the content of specified elements should be displayed.
 A CSS rule contains two parts: a selector and a declaration.
 As shown below: